Advertiser Disclosure

 Duty-Free

-Duty-free shopping is available in Concourses 1 and 4.
+Duty-free shopping is in concourses 1 and 4 and Terminal C.

 Smoking Areas

-No smoking is permitted inside the terminal or concourses.
-Designated areas with ashtrays can be found outside of the terminal.
+No smoking or vaping is permitted inside the terminal or concourses.

 MCO often has live entertainment in the main terminal, including live music, juggling, caricatures, magic shows, and face painting.
 It also has a prominent art program with exhibits throughout the main terminal and airside concourses.